Oscar-sandbox/digit-recognition/README.md

 images.
 Each image is in grayscale, is 28x28 pixels in size and is labeled with its corresponding digit from 0 to 9.

-# Results
+## Results

 An accuracy of 97.71% was achieved on the MNIST test set (10k examples) with a 3-layer MLP Classifier with 89 hidden neurons.
-Weights and biases were initialized uniformly at random from the interval [-0.05, 0.05].
 The training process lasted for 20k steps at a constant learning rate of 0.1, where stochastic gradient descent was employed with 5% out of the 60k training examples.
 These results are in line with the results of other classifiers employing a similar strategy.

 > [!NOTE]
-> Accuracy 97.71%.
+> Accuracy is greatly impacted by the initial values in the weight matrices and
+> bias vectors.
+The accuracy achieved picked these uniformly at random from the interval [-1,1].